super-resolution/Locan/docs/source/user_interface.rst

    import os
    os.environ["QT_API"] = "pyside2"

-For more details see also the documentation on the `surepy.gui` module.
+For more details see also the documentation on the `locan.gui` module.